 But in the D2C post-launch period, a key area to prioritise is leadership, and how you apply it to encourage a test and learn approach.

 Test and learn tells the team you expect e-Commerce issues to happen.

-Short-term failures are OK, because what you learn from them is how you find long-term successes.
+Short-term failures are OK as what you learn from them is how you find long-term successes.

 You make it clear you see the store as a work in progress.
 It’s about continually improving the customer experience.
-You test things out to see how you can make life better for customers.
-You fix and learn from e-Commerce issues, so your store gets a little better every day.
-That’s what test and learn’s all about.
+You test things to see how you can make life better for customers.
+You fix and learn from e-Commerce issues so your store gets better every day.
+That’s what test and learn is all about.

 Get into the habit of asking customers for feedback.
 Ask them to rate the service on the site or give reviews.
 Test new experiences with them to see how they react.

 If they’ve signed up to your CRM program, incentivise them to give feedback when they contact you.